NoraLou/Readable/README.md

 # Readable

-This repo contains code for Udacity's out of class project for the React nanodegree program part 2: React and Redux Its a simple Hacker News style forum platform.
+This repo contains code for Udacity's out of class project for the React nanodegree program part 2: React and Redux.

-**Important.** The project uses an API [backend](https://github.com/udacity/reactnd-project-readable-starter) provided by the **Udacity** teachers.
+**Important** The project uses an API [backend](https://github.com/udacity/reactnd-project-readable-starter) provided by the **Udacity** teachers.

-This app allows you to create, edit, delete and update posts and manage the comments of each post.
+Its a simple Hacker News style forum platform that allows you to create, edit, delete and update posts and manage the comments of each post.

 ### Getting Started